 - Choose among the various investment funds offered by the Plan. - Designate your beneficiaries.
 See Naming a Beneficiary for further information.

-If you do not choose specific investment funds, your contributions to SRP will be invested in an ageappropriate retirement age target date fund.
+If you do not choose specific investment funds, your SRP Contributions will be invested in a retirement age-based target date fund.

-Your Enrollment Election
+Your Enrollment Elections

 Your enrollment election is made in several steps.